build-on-aws/content/tutorials/deploy-webapp-eb-cdk/index.md

 This returns a long list of supported platforms strings that you can use in your CDK application.

-### GitHub token to connect GitHub repository with CodePipeline
+### GitHub Token to Connect GitHub Repository with CodePipeline

 If your pipeline creation is failing with error `Access Denied` to source code GitHub repository, then you do not have a secret with name `github-token`, which is the default value in CDK.